Irfanhussai/Irfanhussai/README.md

-- 👋 Hi, I’m Irfan Husain Student for Computer science Engineering.
-Pursuing My Bachelor's of Engineering at KLS GOGTE INSTITUTE OF TECHNOLOGY
-- 👀 I’m interested in Software Development and Data Analytics
-- 🌱 I’m currently learning Machine Learning and Web Development
+Hi!
+I'm Irfan Hussain, a software developer with a love for building innovative and efficient solutions.
+I specialize in  Python,JAVA, JavaScript, React, and enjoy working on Machine Learning Development and Data Science

 <!---
 Irfanhussai/Irfanhussai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.